 Look for diversity.
 Probiotic supplements containing just one strain such as lactobacillus is similar to just eating yogurt and does not provide intended benefit.

 Look for at least 20-50 billion CFU (colony forming units).

 One brand name probiotic which has been studied and has scientific data to show efficacy is VSL#3.
 However, it can be quite expensive.
 An alternative to this is any reasonably priced probiotic formula which contains the same 8 strains which VSL#3 contains.
 Those are listed below.

 8. Streptococcus thermophilus

+A few good examples of over the counter probiotics and prebiotics are Zebora and Holigos.
+Both are available on Amazon.
 Probiotics can worsen certain situations such as small intestinal bacterial overgrowth (SIBO) or a slow transit gut.
 These conditions need to be treated before starting probiotics.
 Check with your health care professional if you have any of these.

 4. Repair - the Gut Wall

-Help the lining of the GI tract repair itself by supplying key nutrients that can often be in short supply in a compromised gut, such as zinc, antioxidants (e.g. vitamins A, C, and E), fish oil, and the amino acid glutamine.
+Help the lining of the GI tract repair itself by supplying key nutrients that can often be in short supply in a compromised gut, such as zinc, antioxidants (e.g. vitamins A, C, and E), peppermint oil, fish oil, and the amino acid glutamine.